Tuesday, January 13, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Notes on Wi-Fi and backward compatibility

-Specifically, Wi-Fi clients (a.k.a. clients or devices) often work better with a Wi-Fi access point (standalone or housed in a routerof the same or an older standard than with one of a newer standard.
+Specifically, Wi-Fi receivers (a.k.a. clients or devices) often work better with a Wi-Fi access point (standalone or housed in a routerof the same or an older standard than with one of a newer standard.
 The further away in generations, the worse things become.

 Ubiquiti UTR UniFi Travel Router FrontUbiquiti UTR UniFi Travel Router Back